croakfroggy/croakfroggy/README.md

 👋 Hi, i’m Croak. 💞️ I’m interested in:

 - Artificial inteligence 🤖;
 - Chatbots and natural language processing;
 - Physics simulations and math related scripts;
 - Web development 🌐;
 - Game development 🕹️;
-- And a little bit of UX and UI for mobile apps.
+- And UX and UI for mobile and desktop programs.

-- 🌱 I’m currently learning C++, Python 🐍, Javascript, SQL and some related tools.
+- 🌱 I’m currently learning and improving my Python 🐍, C++, Javascript, SQL and some related tools skills.
-- 👀 I’m looking to collaborate on Software Development.
+- 👀 I’m looking to collaborate on Software Development in any of these areas.
 - 📫 Send me a message.